 Some fish are difficult to breed in a domestic environment.
 But some fish varieties like platies, mollies, and sword-tails breed all the time.

-So if you are willing to pet those kinds of fish but don’t want babies, you should try to avoid their breeding.
+So if you are willing to keep those kinds of fish but don’t want babies, you should try to avoid their breeding.
 As an example, you can get those fish from one gender and completely take away the chances of breeding.

 So these are just a few of the important factors that you need to research before making the decision to go towards a certain type of fish.
 The information is out there and it’s easy to find.
 You could visit the fish in the pet store and ask Siri or type it into your phone and find out tons of information about that particular fish.